-If you’re looking for a fun activity in Cabarrus County North Carolina, here’s a customized Cabarrus County brewery tour itinerary!
-No need to worry about what to do, just plug in the addresses and head out for a customized tour!
+No need to make a plan, just plug in the addresses and head out for a customized tour!

-A brewery tour in Cabarrus County is just the ticket if you’re looking for a fun afternoon.
+A Cabarrus brewery tour is just the ticket if you're looking for a fun afternoon in this area.
 Cabarrus County is located in the south-central part of North Carolina and is known mostly as the home of Charlotte Motor Speedway.

 This is an area I've been visiting a couple of times a year for the past ten years or so as my husband has family close by in Mt.
 Gilead.
 Little did I know just about thirty minutes away was this fun little town with great restaurants and pretty amazing breweries.